KHFZ

 KHFZ (103.1 FM) is a terrestrial American radio station, licensed to Pittsburg, Texas, United States.
-The station serves the Longview-Marshall portion of the market, and simulcasts KLFZ Jacksonville, Texas, which covers the Tyler-Jacksonville portion of the measured Tyler-Longview market.
+The station serves the Longview-Marshall area, and simulcasts KLFZ Jacksonville, Texas, which covers the Tyler-Jacksonville area.

 History

 On January 20, 1987, 103.1 went on the air as KXAL-FM.
 KXAL-FM was owned by Gray Communications of Pittsburg, Texas.
 The transmitter site was next located on Highway 271 just north of Gilmer in the community of Midway.
 The tower was under 250 feet tall and the coverage of the station was very limited.
 103.1 was running a rock format at that time.
 Through most of the 1990s until 1997, KXAL-FM was a country station branded as "Star Country 103.1" and then as "Hot Country 103.1" until it flipped to a classic rock format as "The Rock, 103.1."
 At this time, KXAL-FM started targeting Longview in addition to Pittsburg and Gilmer.
 The classic rock format lasted until Fall 1998 when KXAL-FM switched to rhythmic contemporary as "K-103."
 KXAL-FM had a marginal signal over the Tyler/Longview radio market that was a competitive setback.
 KXAL-FM was the only station in the market with a rhythmic contemporary format until KBLZ signed on in Fall 1999.
 KBLZ along with simulcast KAZE had signals that provided better coverage of the Tyler/Longview area.
 Shortly after KBLZ signed on, KXAL-FM switched to an ABC satellite-fed hot AC format, still branded as "K-103."
 This lasted until December 2000, when KXAL-FM switched to a simulcast of the "Lonesome Dove" classic country format of KDVE 100.3.

 On January 3, 2000, Gray Communications sold 103.1 to On-Air Family LLC (Hunt Broadcasting).
 Under Hunt's ownership the transmitter site was completely rebuilt with a 750 foot tower, new antennas, and new transmitter on a 50 acre facility just north-east of Midway.
 The Hunts also combined 103.1's broadcast operations with the 100.3 (at that time KDVE) in Henderson, Texas.

 The Hunts changed the call letters to KDVE on November 8, 2001.
 With this change, the format was also changed to classic country, under the moniker of "The Lonesome Dove" (after the movie of the same name).
 With both 103.1 and 100.3 simulcasting "The Lonesome Dove" format, the studios were moved to Longview at 3004 West Marshall (Greggton area).
 In July 2004, 103.1 KDVE changed its format to classic rock, with the moniker "Rock 103.1".
 100.3 became KXAL sports with the ESPN satellite feed.